noyTalker/CouponSystem-SpringBootProject/README.md

 # Project3
-Coupon System prat 3 - core &amp; server side (Spring Boot project)
+Coupon System part 3 - core &amp; server side (Spring Boot project)

 In this part of the project I united the first and second part to one Spring Boot project.